cmilr/Git-Beautify-For-MacOS-Terminal/README.md

-# Beautify Git in Your MacOS or OSX Terminal
+# Git Beautifier For MacOS & OSX Terminal

 This set of config files will transform your command line from ugly and painful to delightful and easy-to-read.